Hamish Lowe - Principal environmental scientist

 Angela has a Master of Science in Agricultural Science from Massey University.
 Her thesis involved undertaking investigations into soil water flow pathways using ground penetrating radar.
 This research formed the basis of an ongoing project towards minimising nutrient loss from irrigation systems.
 Angela holds an Advanced Certificate in Nutrient Management and is proficient with the use of OVERSEER® nutrient modelling.
 She has a background in sheep and beef farming and understanding of dairy systems, and has been involved with the development of Environmental Farm Plans and nutrient modelling for processing of Land Use and Discharge consents.

 Terry Hughes - Environmental scientist

-Terry has a Master of Science in Engineering Geology, and is a senior groundwater specialist with over 10 years’ experience in a consulting environment. terry's key skills include aquifer testing, groundwater assessments and AEE (Assessment of Environmental Effects) preparation in conjunction with groundwater consent applications.
+Terry has a Master of Science in Engineering Geology, and is a senior groundwater specialist with over 10 years’ experience in a consulting environment.
+Terry's key skills include aquifer testing, groundwater assessments and AEE (Assessment of Environmental Effects) preparation in conjunction with groundwater consent applications.
 Other skills include wastewater assessments and preparation of a variety of resource consent applications.
-Outside of work, Terry enjoys mountain biking for fitness and weightlifting coaching/competition organiser as a hobby.
+Outside of work, Terry enjoys mountain biking for fitness and weightlifting coaching and competition.

 Jennifer Prosser - Environmental scientist